 Relief Pitcher-Ernesto Frieri-LAA: (45.3%) Amazingly, Frieri still hasn’t allowed a hit since coming to the Angels after 13 games.
 He’s struck out at least a batter in every appearance and has a total of 27 in 13 innings.
 He picked up his third save of the season last night and looks to be the choice although he and Scott Downs may continue to share some chances.

-Tags: Daniel Nava David Cooper Ernesto Frieri Fantasy Baseball Additions Fantasy Baseball Sleepers Featured Felipe Paulino Gordon Beckham Lonnie Chisenhall Mike Leake Quintin Berry Sleeper Central Tony Gwynn Jr. Waiver Wire Wilin Rosario Willie Bloomquist
+Tags: Daniel Nava David Cooper Ernesto Frieri Fantasy Baseball Additions Fantasy Baseball Sleepers Felipe Paulino Gordon Beckham Lonnie Chisenhall Mike Leake Quintin Berry Sleeper Central Tony Gwynn Jr. Waiver Wire Wilin Rosario Willie Bloomquist